Women's Championships Brackets

 SENIOR AND SUPER SENIOR TOURNAMENT OF THE AMERICAS QUALIFYING

-Earn the chance to represent the United States at the 2013 Lee Evans Tournament of the Americas (July 28-Aug.
-3, 2013) being held at Strikers Lanes in Sunrise, Fla.
+Earn the chance to represent the United States at the 2014 Lee Evans Tournament of the Americas, scheduled for July 26-Aug.
+3, 2014 (subject to change), in Fort Lauderdale, Fla.